Data Integration and Sync Strategies in Data Products

 Finally, data virtualization enables more control of your data.
 Since data is moving through this virtualization layer, data quality checks can be run, and granular access controls can be implemented.

-Avrio and Data Integration Patterns
+Extrica and Data Integration Patterns

 Each integration and synchronization approach has its benefits and drawbacks.
 Regardless of your approach, attention to data governance, security, and quality is paramount for a healthy data architecture.
 Using suitable approaches together in a consolidated platform can result in a powerful and flexible solution.

-Avrio also features mirroring capabilities to create persistent data sets from virtualized data sets.
+Extrica also features mirroring capabilities to create persistent data sets from virtualized data sets.
 When data does not change often but is used regularly, mirroring can reduce the usage of bandwidth resources.

 Combining multiple integration and synchronization patterns to achieve a business outcome makes strategic sense.
 Each situation is different and requires unique capabilities.
-The Avrio platform combines the right technologies and patterns to make data accessible across multiple data silos with self-serve data products that have built-in governance and security—designed for the AI age, rapid analysis, and better decision-making.
+The Extrica platform combines the right technologies and patterns to make data accessible across multiple data silos with self-serve data products that have built-in governance and security—designed for the AI age, rapid analysis, and better decision-making.

 Discover the Latest in Data and AI Innovation